jszmajda/therubyhangout/source/_posts/2012-09-22-our-format.markdown

 across the world feel welcome.
-Some ideas we're thinking about are collecting comments and forwarding them to our presenters up to 24 hours after the meetup, or simply asking our presenters to respond to comments on the meetup in our Google+ stream.
+Some ideas we're thinking about are collecting comments and forwarding them to our presenters up to 24 hours after the meetup, or simply asking our presenters to respond to comments on the meetup in our Google+ stream or Google Group.
 We could really use more ideas around this, what are your thoughts?

 ### The Future